aurora-is-near/doc.aurora.dev/blog/omnibridge-tutorial.md

 ![mint event in finalization transaction](../static/img/om_fin_tx_dash.png)

 As you can see there is only one close enough to my time here.
+And that is exactly the transaction we have found via API in the last section.

 Let's click on it, and then scroll `Interacted With (To)` list of event until you see `mint` functions on `base-...` contract:

 ![execution plan details for finalization transaction](../static/img/om_fin_tx_mint.png)